aws-amplify/docs/android/pubsub.md

 ### AWS IoT

-When used with `AWSIotMqttManager`, PubSub is capable of signing request according to [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).
+In the PubSub category, `AWSIoTMqttManager` establishes a signed connection with AWS IoT according to [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).

 To use in your app, import the following classes: